-The Geomatics Laboratory of the Mediterranea University has developed a prototype system for the continuous survey of the state of road paving.
+The Geomatics Laboratory of the Mediterranea University has developed a prototype system for the continuous survey of the state of road paving, horizontal and vertical road signs and manholes.

 The product system, still in progress, sends georeferred dataset to a processing system that through classification algorithms already today allows the correct detection of the same dataset with a very satisfying result.